 - User management

 Users will have to sign in to access the intranet if needed, a useful feature if the company is looking to keep the intranet features secure.
-More, the single sign on capability is just one from a number of available options – as Drupal is open source, you can create any user management function you would like.
+More, the single sign-on solution is just one from a number of available options – as Drupal is open source, you can create any user management function you would like.
 Restrict access to content or just allow access.

 - Better collaboration